 Finding a Bad Credit Auto Lender

-Even if you do have a cosigner to lend you their good credit score, some lenders may still be wary if your credit history is tarnished.
+Even if you do have a cosigner to lend you a good credit score, some lenders may still be wary if your credit history is tarnished.

 Subprime lenders are signed up with special finance dealerships.
 They often assist borrowers in tough credit situations, and may not even require you to have a cosigner if they can meet the requirements alone.
 Bad credit isn’t a stranger to these lenders, and not everyone has the luxury of a cosigner, so subprime auto loans are a great option for bad credit borrowers in need of vehicle financing.